Ayaginu-Sue/PureWriter/README-en.md

 - Only using Cloud Backup

   When switching devices, restore backup every time before you use the app.
-Use "Merge" is preferred.
+Using "Merge" is preferred.

   If you are using multiple devices, using "Merge" can merge content from all these devices.
 Still, using one device as your main device is preferred.